StephWolter/sqlalchemy-challenge/SurfsUp/README.md

             * app.py                        # main code for the second half of the challenge
             * README.md

 * Examined the brief given on the bootcampspot module challenge #10 page, checked csv files in Visual Studio Code and Pandas.
+* Pushed regularly to git repository.

 ## DataGathering